Friends of the ECWTM & Related Websites

 • Chris Chomick, web designer, commercial artist, ChrisArt Designs

 • John Haupt, branch manager, Healdsburg Regional Library & Sonoma Wine Library

 • Healdsburg Regional Library & Sonoma Wine Library

 • Linda Lewis, graphic designer

-• Graeme MacDonald, ECWTM board member, VP & Secretary
+• Graeme MacDonald, ECWTM board member, our current VP & former Secretary

 • Ben Marks, editor Collectors Weekly